 Other factors to consider include the profession of the participants and their possible previous exposure to the virus, the number of participants coming from affected areas within 14 days prior to the event, the age of attendees and their mode of travel.

+Besides Saudi Arabia’s step of suspending umrah pilgrimage, several major gatherings around the world have also been cancelled or postponed.
 Last week, China postponed its annual parliamentary congress, due to begin today.

 China, where the virus is believed to have originated in late December, launched unprecedented lockdown measures around the country in January that limited travel.